meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.1.4 =
+Added nofollow to navigational links.

 = 1.1.3 =
 Added option to use visual editors for tick content (on settings page).
 Adjusted DNT jQuery class.
 Converted height() & width() to outerHeight() & outerWidth().